nickmbrown/aoc22/readme.md

 - I might come back to this one later to try to clean it up a little bit.
 I don't like how I implemented part 2, but it is what it is for now.

 ## Day 3
-- Once again not done in the most efficient way, but still learning a lot.  -->
+- Once again not done in the most efficient way, but still learning a lot.

+## Day 4
+- This was definitely the hardest input to parse so far, but, once I had access to the data, the logic was fairly straightforward. -->